xmarduel/pycut/README.md

 # pycut
-clone of jscut  in python - only the very beginning
+clone of jscut  in python - only the very beginning - work in progress

 what is currently working: basic